Previous dayApril 16, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-On April 16, 2026, worldwide seismic activity registered a magnitude 4.3 earthquake 20 km S of Chonglong, China at 22:22 UTC.
-This was a shallow crustal earthquake, focused at 10.0 km depth.
+This magnitude 4.3 event was detected 20 km S of Chonglong, China on April 16, 2026, with origin time 22:22 UTC.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 29.598°, 104.850°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-16